 Crab cakes are one of those seafood dishes that pretty much everyone loves.
 I mean, my picky 5-year-old even enjoys these, which is saying a lot!
 Crab cakes are pretty easy to make, I mean, it’s essentially a meatball shaped into a patty instead of a ball…right?
 With lots of ingredients combined together and fried in oil.
 Yum.
 And let me tell you, these Whole30 Crab Cakes with Lemon-Garlic Aioli are YUM.

 I’d say the most important tip for making absolutely delicious restaurant quality crabcakes is to get purchase quality lump crab meat.
-I bought the fresh (unpastuerized) lump crab meat from Whole Foods Market fish section, which can be a little pricey, but one pound is enough to make six generous crab cakes, which feeds my family of four easily.
-In a bind, you can buy the pastuerized crab meat.
+I bought the fresh (unpasteurized) lump crab meat from Whole Foods Market fish section, which can be a little pricey, but one pound is enough to make six generous crab cakes, which feeds my family of four easily.
+In a bind, you can buy pasteurized crab meat.
 It still works, but I am just saying for best results, find some fresh lump crabmeat if you can.

 - 16 oz. lump crabmeat

 - 1/2 cup finely diced red bell pepper